arian/arian.github.io/source/_posts/reactive.md

 });
 ```

-With this put in place, we could add an event with `addEventRs`, just like
+With this put in place, we could add an event with `addEventRx`, just like
 `.addEvent` (if you're used to MooTools) or `.on` (some other libs).
 The
 returned value is a `rx` object.